scott-mao/FreeVA/README.md

 ## Main Take-aways💡
 The study provides an essential, yet must-know baseline, and reveals several surprising findings:
-1) FreeVA, leveraging only offline image-based MLLM without additional training, excels in zero-shot video question-answering (e.g., MSVD-QA, ActivityNet-QA, and MSRVTT-QA), even surpassing state-of-the-art methods that involve video instruction tuning.
+1) 😄FreeVA, leveraging only offline image-based MLLM without additional training, excels in zero-shot video question-answering (e.g., MSVD-QA, ActivityNet-QA, and MSRVTT-QA), even surpassing state-of-the-art methods that involve video instruction tuning.
-2) While mainstream video-based MLLMs typically initialize with an image-based MLLM (\eg, LLaVA) and then fine-tune using video instruction tuning, the study indicates that utilizing the widely adopted VideoInstruct-100K for video instruction tuning doesn't actually lead to better performance compared to not training at all.
+2) 🤔While mainstream video-based MLLMs typically initialize with an image-based MLLM (\eg, LLaVA) and then fine-tune using video instruction tuning, the study indicates that utilizing the widely adopted VideoInstruct-100K for video instruction tuning doesn't actually lead to better performance compared to not training at all.
-3) The commonly used evaluation metrics in existing works are significantly influenced by changes in the GPT-3.5 API version over time.
+3) ⚠️The commonly used evaluation metrics in existing works are significantly influenced by changes in the GPT-3.5 API version over time.
 If ignored, this could affect the fairness and uniformity of comparisons between different methods and impact the analysis and judgment of researchers in the field.